 Relations with regional associations: Equatorial Guinea is a member of the African Union (AU), an organization based on the model of the European Union, which aims to establish a parliament, a central bank, a single currency, a court of justice and an investment bank.
-Since 1984 Equatorial Guinea is also a member of ECCAS, which ultimately seeks the economic integration of the six Central African member states.
+Since 1984 Equatorial Guinea is also a member of CEMAC, which is aimed at the economic integration of the six central Africa country members.
 These countries already have a common currency (the CFA franc) and a unified monetary policy conducted by the Bank of Central African States (BEAC).

 Major sectors of the economy: Agriculture, stockbreeding, fishing, forestry, solid mining, oil and gas, manufacturing, construction, telecommunications and tourism.

-The foreign sector: trade relations: Spain was traditionally the main export destination for Equatorial Guinea, but since the 1990s, the United States have become the largest market for Equatorial Guinea’s oil.
-In 2009, the main export destinations for Equatorial Guinea were, in this order: the U.S., China, Spain, Italy and France.
-As for imports, China is positioned since 2008 as the main provider of Equatorial Guinea, whereas the U.S. takes a second place in Equatorial Guinea imports, which are directed primarily to meet the needs of the energy sector.
+The foreign sector: trade relations: Spain was traditionally the main export destination for Equatorial Guinea, but from the 90s, the United States has become the largest market for Equatorial Guinea’s oil.
+In 2009, the main export destinations for Equatorial Guinea were, in this order, : the U.S., China, Spain, Italy and France.
+As for imports, China is positioned since 2008 as the main provider for Equatorial Guinea, whereas the U.S. takes a second place in Equatorial Guinea imports, which are directed primarily to meet the needs of the energy sector.